When a computer imitates the human way of learning, we talk about machine learning.

 Unsupervised Learning

-Unsupervised learning, also called unsupervised learning, does not get any pre-categorized solutions in contrast to supervised learning.
+Unsupervised learning, also known as unsupervised learning, does not have any pre-categorized solutions, unlike supervised learning.
 It is the task of the algorithm to independently recognize structures within the data based on their properties and to structure and differentiate them accordingly.

 In this way, interesting or non-obvious patterns can be recognized, which would have remained hidden to a human.
 However, the groups found must be classified and evaluated by the human afterwards, because the algorithm does not provide a reason why it has grouped in this way.

-Unsupervised learning is used, for example, in speech recognition to identify user speech habits for assistance systems such as Siri or Alexa.
-In addition, for example, functional problems in machines can be remedied by unsupervised methods for detecting anomalies or by predictive maintenance.
+Unsupervised learning is used in speech recognition, for example to identify user language habits for assistance systems such as Siri or Alexa.
+In addition, functional problems with machines, for example, can be rectified using unsupervised methods for detecting anomalies or through predictive maintenance.

 Reinforcement Learning

-Reinforcement learning is a special form of machine learning.
-The algorithm interacts with its environment and learns by trial and error.
-However, it is not shown which action or action is correct in which situation.
-Instead, a reward system and a cost function are specified, which either reinforce various actions with additional points or punish them by deducting points.
+Reinforcement learning is a special approach to machine learning.
+The algorithm interacts with its environment and learns through trial and error.
+However, they are not shown which action or action is correct in which situation.
+Instead, a reward system and a cost function are defined, which either encourage various actions with additional points or penalize them by deducting points.

-The algorithm must now independently learn a strategy for solving the problem by trying to increase the score and thus deliver the best result.
-In practice, reinforcement learning is used, for example, in parking assistants that recognize objects in the environment and indicate the best way to park based on these objects.
-Other applications represent various optimization problems, for example in logistics or the energy industry.
+The algorithm must now independently learn a strategy for solving the problem by trying to increase the number of points and thus deliver the best result.
+In practice, reinforcement learning is used, for example, for parking assistance systems that recognize objects in the environment and display the optimal route for parking based on this.
+Other applications map various optimization problems, for example in logistics or the energy industry.

 Semi-supervised learning

-So-called semi-supervised learning is a mixture of supervised and unsupervised machine learning.
-Within the training dataset there is a small sample of labeled input data.
-Thus, the algorithm learns to generate new labels for unlabeled data.
+Semi-supervised learning is a mixture of supervised and unsupervised machine learning.
+The training data set contains a small sample of labeled input data.
+This teaches the algorithm to generate new labels for unlabeled data.

 Similar to inductive human reasoning, the algorithm learns to abstract what it has learned and apply it to the unknown.
 This is the case, for example, when classifying text documents.